 Once you’re approved, you can schedule trips from 1 to 7 days in advance.

-The MBTA is also running an on-demand paratransit pilot with Uber and Lyft, where RIDE customers can book subsidized rides instantly, right from their smartphones.
+The MBTA is currently running on-demand paratransit pilots with Uber, Lyft, and Curb Mobility (taxi), where RIDE customers can book subsidized rides instantly, right from their smartphones.

 |Type||Fare (1 way, per customer)|